| | |

 Painting the border around the edges of painted vinyl flooring

 The edges.
-For the edges, I tried the stencil folding method and it kept slipping and leaving a big mess.
-I tried free-handing the designs but I decided that I don’t hate myself that much.
+For the edges, I tried the stencil folding method, but it kept slipping and leaving a big mess.
+I also tried free-handing the designs, but I decided that I don’t hate myself that much.

 So I took those mistakes and made them birds.
 Or a border.

-It looks intentional, adds detail, and hides all of the ugly spots.
-I used tape to get crisp straight lines.
-I went back and touched up the really obvious mistakes.
+It looks intentional, adds detail, and hides all the ugly spots.
+I used tape to get crisp, straight lines.
+I went back and touched up the obvious mistakes.

-When you look at it all together, you can’t even notice the bad parts.
+You can’t even notice the bad parts when you look at it all together.
 I was very surprised at how forgiving the pattern was.

 Apply a Top Coat to the Floor

-After the paint was thoroughly dry, I used a Swiffer on the floor again to remove any stray dog hairs and applied 2 coats of polycrylic to the floor.
-Polycrylic is my choice because it doesn’t turn yellow and it cleans up easily with water.
+After the paint was thoroughly dry, I used a Swiffer on the floor again to remove stray dog hairs and applied 2 coats of polycrylic to the floor.
+Polycrylic is my choice because it doesn’t turn yellow, and it cleans up easily with water.

 I used a brush because I prefer brush strokes to foam roller bubbles.
-In the end, you can’t see the brush strokes anyways.
-Painting a floor with a paintbrush sounds painful, but it went really fast.
+In the end, you can’t see the brush strokes anyway.
+Painting a floor with a paintbrush sounds painful, but it went fast.

 stenciled bathroom floor